DeFiCh/ain/doc/init.md

 The PID directory (if applicable) and data directory should both be owned by the defi user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the defi user and group.
-Access to defi-cli and other bitcoind rpc clients can then be controlled by group membership.
+Access to bitcoin-cli and other bitcoind rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned